andersundsehr/rah/README.md

 ## Functions:

-- host infinitely many projects and reports (as long as you have disk space)
+- host infinitely many projects and reports (until RAH_MAX_DISK_USAGE is hit)
-- host infinitely many parallel deployments (as long as you have disk space)
+- host infinitely many parallel deployments (until RAH_MAX_DISK_USAGE is hit)
-- auto cleanup of old deployments
+- auto cleanup of old deployments (default branches will be cleanup up last)
-- a deployment has a defined lifetime
 - a deployment can be uploaded with replace or append
 - a deployment can be uploaded with a custom name